 - Your back

 - Your glutes and hamstrings

-You can check out my post on how to tone your legs during pregnancy.
+You can check out my workout on how to tone your legs during pregnancy.

-I also have a post targeting both 1 and 2 which you can check out here: The best arm exercises for pregnant women.
+I also have a post targeting both 1 and 2 which you can check out here: The best arm exercises (+arm workout) for pregnant women.

-I want you to do resistance training exercise at least twice a week for 20-30 minutes.
+I want you to do resistance training exercises at least twice a week for 20-30 minutes.

 What exercises should be avoided during pregnancy?

 Okay, so we covered the type of exercises that are safe in pregnancy.
 But what exercises should you avoid?

 Here’s a list of things you should not do.